 How To Eat Farm-Fresh On The Road

-Editor’s Note: While Rachel is an omnivore, the tips that follow apply to all eaters – on the road and off!
+Editor’s Note: While Kit is an omnivore, the tips that follow apply to all eaters – on the road and off!

 “How do you grocery shop?” is, hands down, one of the questions about fulltime travel I receive most often.
 People don’t expect my answer: a long manifesto about the pleasures of small raw dairies in Amish country, or cutting micro greens from a hoop house in the foothills of the Sierras.